Community Solar FAQs

 Billing and Service Information

-The community solar subscription invoice from mc² will be sent after the monthly generation data from the community solar project is reconciled and validated with ComEd which means that there could be up to a one-month lag of the subscription fee invoice depending on your meter read cycle timing.
-To reconcile the net savings for a specific month, please refer to the billing period listed on your recent mc² subscription fee invoice and compare to the corresponding generation period listed on your ComEd electric utility bill.
-An example is shown below.
+The mc² community solar subscription invoice will be billed after the monthly generation data from the community solar project is reconciled and validated with the utility which means that there could be up to a one-month lag of the subscription fee invoice depending on your meter read cycle timing.
+To reconcile the net savings for a specific month, please refer to the billing period listed on your recent mc² subscription fee invoice and compare it to the corresponding generation period listed on your utility bill.

 Questions?
 Click Here to email us.